 What can prospective employees do to get your attention?

 First and foremost, write a great cover letter.
 Without a cover letter, we often will disqualify you.
-A great cover letter gets you noticed.
+A great cover letter inspires.
+Connect the dots for us.
+Don't just tell us all the great skills you will bring, paint a picture of how you can jump in and colve problems we have right now (which means you need to know what we are working on!).
 Write a cover letter that takes our perspective, shows you understand what we need, explains how you fit that need and what value you offer beyond the need, and leaves us wanting to learn more.
 A great cover letter means that you can write well, engage, inspire, and change behavior.
 And this is what we want to do with our research.
 We do rigorous research and clearly communicate it.

 Are there any positions or types of candidates you are particularly focused on hiring in this coming year?

 Just graduated college: Journalist types: people who can write well and don’t need a lot of instructions to go out there and get the story written.